Ocala Assault Injury Lawyer

 How Long Do I Have to File an Assault Injury Lawsuit in Florida?

-In Florida, the statute of limitations in personal injury cases is four years.
-If you were assaulted in Ocala, you only have four years from the date of your injury to file a personal injury lawsuit.
+In Florida, the statute of limitations in assault cases is four years.
+If you were assaulted in Ocala, you only have four years from the date of your injury to file a lawsuit.
 In wrongful death cases, the limitation period is two years.

 It’s possible that you may have more time.
 The deadline can be tolled while your attacker is facing criminal charges.